tbbui-732/ri/docs/README.md

     - Built-in feature to comment out blocks of code like (select + gc)
 - Xcode's vim status-bar
     - Shows user key-combinations with a snippet of what they do
+- Git signs and diffs
+    - Allow users to see changes and deletions made
+- LSP support

 ## Current build
 - Implement cursor movement with base hjkl keys